llofberg/kafka-connect-rest/README.md

 Kafka Connect REST connector
 ===

-    This is a fork of a github project https://github.com/llofberg/kafka-connect-rest Building and running Spring example in docker
+Building and running Spring example in docker
 ---
 Build the project and copy the jars to the example